st4rk/snsPlayer/README.md

 # snsPlayer

-snsPlayer is SNES/NES music player.
-It supports NSF(NES Sound Format) and SPC(SPC 700 sound format).
+snsPlayer is NES/SNES music player that is in developement.

+# Progress / Development
+NES Side

+- CPU: 90%, need to emulate the illegal opcodes
+- APU: 40%, only two square wave channels are supported.

+Missing features and issues:
+- Extra sound chip support
+- Fix some issues with bank switching